Family: Hippocastanaceae, buckeye family

 Genus, species: Aesculus glabra

 Leaves are palmately compound with five leaflets.
-Leaflets are not fused at the base.
-Buckeyes are the first trees to produce leaves in the spring, and one of the first trees to shed their leaves during the summer.
+Buckeyes are the first tree to produce leaves in the spring, and one of the first trees to shed their leaves during the summer.

 Bark is light gray to light brown, furrowed or scaly.

 Flowers are showy, with yellowish-green petals, arranged in large erect clusters.
 Stamens are longer than petals.

 Fruit is a large spiny capsule, contains 1 to 3 seeds.